 Probes, monitors, and controllers can now contain state.
-Details are given in the reference manual.
+Details are given in the "Model Agent State" section of the ArtiSynth Reference Manual.

 Mesh Bodies

 Mesh bodies (type MeshBody) have been added to MechModel.
 A mesh body is an object consisting primarily of a polygonal mesh (type PolygonalMesh).
 It is an abstract class for which two concrete subclasses are currently implemented: FixedMesh, which defines a fixed mesh shape, and SkinMesh, which defines a mesh whose shape is defined by the motion of a set of rigid bodies through a skinning algorithm.
 Both classes are defined in artisynth.core.mechmodels.